Minecat300/Terraria_remake/README.md

 # Terraria remake

-this is a Terraria remake in pure javascript with no libraries.
+this is a Terraria remake made in pure javascript with no libraries.

 works best with chromium based browsers.